Barber: Equipment

 The market for barber supplies is estimated to have revenue of around twenty billion dollars.
 The industry in the U.S. market is expected to grow by around 3% per year between 2017 and 2022.

 Animals

-The term "barbering" when applied to laboratory mice is a behaviour where mice will use their teeth to pluck out hairs from the face of cage mates when they groom each other.
+The term "barbering" when applied to laboratory mice is a behavior where mice will use their teeth to pluck out hairs from the face of cage mates when they groom each other.
 It is practised by both male and female mice.
 The "barber" plucks the vibrissae of the recipient.
 The behavior is probably related to social dominance.